Clinical Counseling Services

 Teen Parent Connection (TPC)

-Serves pregnant or parenting youth/young adults and their families through age 21.
+Serves pregnant or parenting youth through age 21 and their families.
 Home/school/community-based individual and family counseling offered along with community support and case management.

 Office-Based Counseling Program